Covid-19 - keeping our guests healthy

 The cottages will be cleaned ready for you, the beds made up - there will be the homely touches that make our holiday cottages a home away from home.
 We have considered carefully whether to include information on the local area, personal touches like plants, soft furnishings etc and we have done research on what we think guests would like - you are coming for a holiday, and over the years our guests have clearly said that is what they value.

-During you stay if you show any sign of infection whilst staying with us, you must return home as soon as possible and notify us of the potential risk - as you could be putting other guests and ourselves at risk.
+During you stay if you show any sign of infection whilst staying with us, get tested immediately and return home as soon as possible and notify us of the potential risk - as you could be putting other guests and ourselves at risk.
 This is as per the Government guidelines.
-If you are unable to return home you are liable to any costs of emergency accommodation, Guest First for example offer insurance in this occurs, this could include the costs of extending your stay and could be the costs occurred by the arriving guests as their holiday would be canceled.
+If you are unable to return home you are liable to any costs of emergency accommodation, tthis could include the costs of extending your stay and could be the costs occurred by the arriving guests as their holiday would be cancelled.

 If any guidelines change during your stay, and we become aware of them, then we will be contacting you and may request you leave early depending on the information received.
 We appreciate your understanding and co-operation at this unprecedented time.